 Twenty-nine pitches is a full mileage day.
 It’s a big wall day.
 It’s a push yourself to your limits and see what happens kind of day.
 Think full exhaustion, bloody hands and tips, soul battered kind of climbing.

-May 7th would have been Mikey’s twenty-ninth birthday and I couldn’t think of a more apropos way to honor my friend than climbing a few birthday pitches for him.
+May 7th would have been Mikey’s twenty-ninth birthday and I couldn’t think of a more apropos way to honor a friend than climbing a few birthday pitches for him.
 I always thought that celebrating someone’s death was a strange thing, so was celebrating their birthday even stranger?
 I just knew that I wanted to do something special this year.
 Mikey wasn’t a climber, but I think he would have excelled at it.
 He was your typical lanky, tall kid whose body type lent itself to that sort of thing.

 We do these kinds of things, not just to celebrate but to remind ourselves how lucky we really are to be alive.
 Life sometimes can be so black and white and grainy, and with no gray areas in between.
 It’s hard.
 It was hard losing Mikey, and I miss his laughter every day.
 I used to hold onto the pain that comes with a suicide, just climbing through it to avoid dealing.
 Withdrawing from life and the people I loved wasn’t living, though.
 It wasn’t commemorating Mikey’s memory or benefiting my life, for that matter.

-So what do we do?
+So what to do?
 We live on.
 We live a contemplative life and try to be as present for others as much as possible.
 I’ve learned that we shouldn’t be shy of expressing our appreciation and love for people because life is too short and anything at all can happen to anyone at any time.

 “Climb on!”
 I heard the words ringing behind me as we started up the first pitch.

 Evan and I got on Los Hermanos (5.12), a beautiful “double” crack.
 The lower half climbs completely differently from the top and takes all little pieces.
 Before the roof, I placed my last .75 and blasted off.
 What an incredible roof!
-Chris and I shared a different opinion; he was somewhere between big cups and fists and tore the tips of his fingertips on a few attempts to the top, while I fought my way through with tighter, more secure fists.
+Chris and I shared a different opinion.
+He was somewhere between big cups and fists and tore the tips of his fingertips on a few attempts to the top, while I fought my way through with tighter, more secure fists.

 Two days later, I came back and sent Binge and Purge.
 I have never been the kind of person who feels strongly about redpoints.
 If I can at least make it to the top, I’m usually pretty satisfied.
-I told Mara Burns that I didn’t know why I felt so strongly about this one.
+I told Erick that I didn’t know why I felt so strongly about this one.
 I’d already finished it.
 I’d already fought my way through the part that scared me.
 Maybe it was just because I knew that I could do it.

 There was a large crowd at Supercrack because it was a weekend day.
 I ignored that fact and started clipping draws to cams.
 Erick flaked the rope.
 I shuffled through the thin section, remembering to backstep my way through and trusting my hands in the thin hand slots.
 I squeezed my way through the chimney, took a rest and punched my way up.